onewelcome/sdk-react-native/docs/topic-guides/1-getting-started.md

 ## Initialize Onegini Flutter SDK

-To start working with the plugin, we need to initialize Onegini SDK by calling `OneginiSdk.startClient` .
-You can pass additional config information here as an argument (ADD: reference to this method).
+To start working with the plugin, we need to initialize Onegini SDK by calling [startClient](../reference-guides/startClient.md) .
+You can pass additional config information here as an argument (see [Config](../reference-guides/Config.md)).

 ```
 OneginiSdk.startClient()